DReGuerra/pinn/README.md

 ---
 Description: \
-This is repository contains a development of solutions to simple ODE and PDE systems using Julia programming language implemented in interactive notebooks.
-We use Julia's numerical and symbolic math packages to solve the problems presented in each script.
-The files contain more detailed descriptions of the source and usage of the packages.
-The goal of this repo is to build-up to a solution of these ODE and PDE systems using Julia's Physics Informed Neural Network package `NeuralPDE.jl`.
+This repository contains the implementation of PINN to several applications and in different programming languages.
+This repository is organized based on programming language first followed by application.

 ---
 ## Core Contents
-1. `ode_sys_num.ipynb`
+1. `python`
-2. `ode_sys_sym.ipynb`
+    a. `reaction_kinetics`